SCHOOL MEALS & MENUS

 At Mapplewell Primary School we are fortunate to have a hot dinners service provided by BMBC.

 The lunches are prepared in school in our school kitchen on a daily basis.
-Pupils are provided with a choice of lunch each morning; the options being hot dinner, jacket potato or a sandwich.
+Pupils are provided with a choice of lunch each morning; the options being a traditional dinner, a jacket potato or a vegetarian dinner.
 Pupils can choose to have a school dinner on a daily basis.
-Please pay for your child's dinner in the main entrance using the dinner money cash machine.
+Please pay for your child's dinner via the Arbor App.

 Menus are determined a term ahead and made visible to pupils each morning.
 Please see the document below for up to date Menus for this term (use the tool icons at the top of the document to enlarge it for easier viewing).
 Meals to celebrate special events are also offered and parents will be notified of these events when they occur throughout the school year.

 Pupils may bring a packed lunch to school which should be clearly labelled with your child's name.
 We are unable to provide refrigerators so we recommend the use of insulated lunch boxes and ice packs, especially in the hot weather.
 Lunch boxes are stored in the class cloakrooms.
 Please try to ensure that the lunch your child brings to school is healthy and consists of a balanced diet, with no sweets or fizzy drinks.